bondeje/dtlib/README.md

 | Array | The tree is stored as a sequence of nodes in a list | pointer/reference data locality for fast read/write access. <br> navigation algorithms are simple as fewer pointer stores need to be updated | poorly balanced trees or frequent, large data rearrangements may offset locality advantages |
 | Linked | The tree is stored as linked node objects; the "traditional" storage of trees. | modifications algorithms are very simple | requires additional pointer memory to link nodes that need to be maintained <br> large datasets will suffer pointer non-locality performance losses |

 Each storage paradigm has its own class hierarchy for each tree type defined in separate `.py` files to organize the functionality attributable to the classes and types.
 For example, there are a `_LinkedBinarySearchTree.py` and a `_ArrayBinarySearchTree.py` that define the algorithms associated with the classes `LinkedBinarySearchTree` and `ArrayBinarySearchTree`, which are defined in the interface file `BinarySearchTree.py`.
 The tree type has one set of inheritances through concrete classes while the interface type has a separate hierarchy.
 In the same example, `LinkedBinarySearchTree` both inherits from `LinkedBinaryTree`, which defines the functionality of a binary tree with a `Linked` storage paradigm and the `BinarySearchTree` interface class, which acts more as both an interface and an instance factory of classes that inherit the interface than a true multiple inheritance. `BinarySearchTree`, which itself inherits from `BinaryTree`, cannot be instantiated (and nor can `BinaryTree`).
 This is done in part to separate to the public API from the internal API so that it is easier to maintain abstraction while freely allowing updates.
-In particular, all the functionality in the files beginning with "_" could be translated to the python C api for performance boosts while the public API defining files would remain largely unchanged.
+In particular, all the functionality in the files beginning with "\_" could be translated to the python C api for performance boosts while the public API defining files would remain largely unchanged.
 In fact, this is the intention, which I hope is clear by seeing that the function signatures are all in or close to C-style.

+##### Nodes

 All trees contain node structures, even those following the Array storage paradigms.
 This means there is at minimum pointer cost overhead for memory compared to the most memory efficient implementations.
 The reason this is done to maximize cross compatibility of abstractions through interface consistency.
 For example, whereas the `heapq` module can do heaps "inplace" on the raw data in a sequence without having an intermediate node structure, an `OrderStatisticsTree`, which requires storage of a size/weight "decoration" in each element, either would require an intermediate node structure or forces the user to develop and maintain values that have the required decorations.
 The decorations would have to conform to the implementation specific methods for access or algorithms/factories would have to be developed to account for each of the different organizations of the values and decorations.
 This tedium can be ignored completely by requiring nodes and reserving attributes for the required decorations while the values are arbitrarily extensible.
 The latter strategy has been chosen, which, for the moment, requires additional pointer memory for all trees even in trivial data type cases.